explore-with-yasir/llama3.1_8B/README.md

 # llama3.1_8B
-A simpler approach to use Llama 3.1 8B model by Meta AI as a chatbot
+A simpler approach to use Llama 3.1 8B model by Meta AI as a chatbot and run it through FAST API